TanStack/router/docs/src/pages/docs/api.md

 }
 ```

-### useMatch
+### useMatchRoute

-The `useMatch` hook allows you to programmatically test a relative path against the current location.
+The `useMatchRoute` hook allows you to programmatically test a relative path against the current location.
 If a path is match, it will return an object of route params detected, even if this is an empty object.
 If a path doesn't match, it will return `false`.
 This can be useful for detecting specific deep-route matches from a layout component

 **Usage**